ChaturaW/Talkative/readme.md

 ### Update the OpenAI API key

-Create an environment file named `.env` inside the root folder and set the OpenAI API key inside the file.
-For e.g:
+Create an environment file (`.env`) inside the root folder and set the OpenAI API key inside it as below:

 ```
 apikey = 'my-api-key'